Experience 250 Years of Heirloom Vegetables and History in Old Salem, North Carolina

 old-salem-building

-From Winston-Salem’s vibrant contemporary urban center, Old Salem is just a 10-minute drive, yet it’s centuries away.
-Visitors to the North Carolina historic town travel back 250 years to experience 100 of America’s most authentic and comprehensive collections of eighteenth-century restored homes, buildings, and gardens.
+Visitors to the historic North Carolina town travel back 250 years to experience 100 of America’s most authentic and comprehensive collections of eighteenth-century restored homes, buildings, and gardens.

 leek-book-cloth-old-salemVegetables from the garden are prepared according to Moravian traditions.